 There is a cost associated with band that is payable directly to the band committee.
 If your child would like to join band in Year 3, they are able to fill out a waiting list form any time from the start of Kindergarten.
-These forms and more information about the band program including costs and rules can be found on our website:

-https://sites.google.com/site/eppingwestband/.
-Waiting list forms can be returned to the box marked 'Band and Strings'.
+These forms and more information about the band program including costs and rules can be found on our website: https://sites.google.com/site/eppingwestband/.
+Waiting list forms can be returned to the box marked 'Band and purchase their own, with the exception of drums and large instruments.
+String groups offered include an Ensemble group for children 3-6 and beginner groups.

-For further information contact: acktave@tpg.com.au
+Strings' For further information contact: acktave@tpg.com.au